dotnet/diagnostics/documentation/tutorial/intermittent_memory_spike.md

 Here we can see that right after startup, the managed heap memory is 4MB.

-Now, let's hit the URL (http://localhost:5000/api/diagscenario/memspike/300) which will run for 5 minutes giving us ample time to experiment.
+Now, let's navigate to the URL (http://localhost:5000/api/diagscenario/memspike/300) which will run for 5 minutes giving us ample time to experiment.

 Re-run the dotnet-counters command.
-We should see an alternating heap size with a baseline of roughly 250MB and the highest spike around 530MB.
+We should see an alternating heap size with a baseline of roughly 250MB and the highest spike around 630MB.
 The memory usage will alternate between baseline and spike every 5 seconds or so.

 Baseline:
 ![alt text](https://user-images.githubusercontent.com/15442480/57338185-463f0b00-70e1-11e9-8d52-0305d3158dd5.jpg)